gowtham142006/chat_app/README.md

 - Background notifications
 - Realtime message alerts

+---

-## Security Feature
+## 🔐 Security Feature

-- Added AES message encryption for secure chatting.
+- AES encrypted messaging using CryptoJS
-- Messages are encrypted before storing in the database.
+- Messages are encrypted before storing in the database
+- Secure user authentication with Supabase Auth
-- Only authorized users can read decrypted messages.
+- Only authorized users can read decrypted messages
-- Improves user privacy and data protection.

 ---